noanabeshima/tinymodel/README.md

 # TinyModel
 TinyModel is a 4 layer, 44M parameter model trained on [TinyStories V2](https://arxiv.org/abs/2305.07759) for mechanistic interpretability.
+It uses ReLU activations and no layernorms.
 It comes with trained SAEs and transcoders.

 It can be installed with `pip install tinystoriesmodel`